OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-pricing-table/README.md

 # 🐞 CSS Challenge:  Responsive Pricing Table

-This challenge involves creating a responsive pricing table using CSS.
-We'll build a table with three pricing plans (Basic, Pro, and Premium) that adapts gracefully to different screen sizes.
-We will use plain CSS for this example, focusing on flexbox for layout and media queries for responsiveness.
+This challenge focuses on creating a responsive pricing table using CSS.
+The goal is to build a visually appealing and easily understandable table that adapts seamlessly to different screen sizes.
+We'll utilize CSS Grid for layout and some basic CSS for styling.

 **Description of the Styling:**

-The pricing table will feature:

-* **Three columns:** One for each pricing plan (Basic, Pro, Premium).
-* **Clear visual separation:**  Each plan will have its own distinct background color and border.
-* **Responsive design:**  The table should stack vertically on smaller screens.
-* **Clean typography:**  Clear and easy-to-read text for plan names, features, and prices.
+The pricing table will consist of three plans: Basic, Pro, and Premium.
+Each plan will have its own card containing a title, a list of features, a price, and a call-to-action button.
+The table will be responsive, adjusting its layout to columns or stacking vertically on smaller screens.
+We aim for a clean, modern aesthetic.

 **Full Code:**